 - Costs that are covered by another health plan

 - Any item or service that does not meet the definition of qualified medical expense.

 Why is a product/service not covered by my FSA?

-Even though the IRS offers guidance on FSA eligibility, your employer determines which expenses will ultimately be eligible under your FSA.
+Even though the IRS provides the general guidelines on FSA eligibility, your employer determines which expenses will ultimately be eligible under your FSA.
 It’s important to understand what your FSA plan will and will not allow.
 If you have questions about FSA eligibility for your plan, please directly contact your HR department or FSA Administrator.
 And don't forget to visit our comprehensive FSA Eligibility List to explore the most comprehensive list of items and services eligible for tax-free spending, conveniently organized from A to Z.